An $\mathfrak{sl}_2$ action on link homology of T(2,k) torus links: construction of -equivariant link homology

+In this section, we recall the construction of an \(\slt\)-equivariant link homology originally defined in \cite{qrsw-homology}.

-From here on we restrict to the case when \(N=2\) and omit the subscript \(N\) when it is clear.
-For example, \(R\) will always refer to \(R_2\).
-In diagrams of webs and foams, facets or edges of thickness 1 will be colored blue and facets or edges of thickness 2 will be colored red.
-On blue facets, \(n\) dots will represent the polynomial \(x^n\) where \(x\) is the single variable allowed on that facet.
+In diagrams of webs and foams, facets and edges of thickness 1 are colored blue and facets and edges of thickness 2 are be colored red.
+On blue facets, \(n\) dots represent the decoration \(x^n \in R_1 = \mathbf{k}[x]\).